Marguerite Barankitse: Maison Shalom Rwanda and the Community Center Oasis of Peace

 Barankitse refused to spend her days in Europe comfortably and decided to dedicate her energy to help more than 90,000 Burundian refugees in Rwanda.
 She started with her expertise: education.
 She fought for education for children and university students in refugee camps.
 She put 126 children in preschool, 160 in secondary school, and obtained 353 scholarships for university-level refugee students to join Rwandan universities, and 10 scholarships for the best students to study in universities abroad.

 In May 2017, Barankitse opened the Community Center Oasis of Peace for schoolchildren, offer psychological and social support to victims of torture and rape, and to implement activities of sustainable development in areas such as health, education, vocational training, culture, and income-generation.
 The Center offers a variety of courses including in English language, culinary arts, tailoring, embroidery, and painting.
 It also has a restaurant and is cyber-equipped with computers with internet connections for research and basic computer training.
 Approximately 200 people come every day to the Centre and benefit from the various services offered by Maison Shalom.

 Maison Shalom seeks to help refugees and especially young people in exile to live in dignity, to use the period of exile for empowerment and forgiveness for those who forced them to flee their homeland.

-Mahama Elite Center at Mahama Refugee Camp and
+Mahama Elite Center at Mahama Refugee Camp

 Since 2015, more than 430,000 Burundians have been forced to flee and to seek refuge in neighbouring countries such as Rwanda, Tanzania, Uganda.
 Among them, more than 90,000 are in Rwanda, of which 58,000 live in Mahama Refugee Camp.
 This camp is considered to be a model case of refugee management in the East African Region.

 To support the refugees living there, Maison Shalom opened the Mahama Elite Center on 22 June 2018.
 This training center was poised to offer vocational training and employment to Burundian refugees in the camp.
 The project will enable young people to improve their living conditions but also to strengthen their entrepreneurship skills.